-When switching out power tubes, you should always try to use matched tubes - that is, power tubes that are sold in a set together.
-Even when they are manufactured in the same place using the same process, power tubes have natural variations in their current draw.
+When switching out power tubes, you should always try to use a matched set - that is, power tubes that are sold in a set together.
+Even when they are manufactured in the same place using the same process, they have natural variations in their current draw.
 For this reason, manufacturers test the current draw of each tube and match them as closely as possible with others.
 And always get your amp biased when changing the output tubes.

 The Signature Sounds of Different Tubes

-EL34: A classic tube for rock and gritty blues, the EL34 is characterized by its pronounced, aggressive midrange and tight lows.
-Four EL34 tubes are used in the power sections of Carvin Audio’s X100B and Steve Vai Legacy all-tube heads to help give them their signature crunch, bite, and definition.
+EL34: A classic choice for rock and gritty blues, the EL34 is characterized by its pronounced, aggressive midrange and tight lows.
+Four EL34s are used in the power sections of Carvin Audio’s X100B and Steve Vai Legacy heads to help give them their signature crunch, bite, and definition.

-EL84: This tube is the lower power little brother to the EL34 and breaks up more noticeably, producing a warmer tone at lower volumes.
+EL84: This is the lower power little brother to the EL34 and breaks up more noticeably, producing a warmer tone at lower volumes.
 It also has a more prominent, punchy high end with more clarity and shimmer in the treble frequencies.
-The Carvin Audio Belair 2X12 is equipped with four EL84 power tubes for its thick, rich sound.
+The Carvin Audio Belair 2X12 is equipped with four EL84s for its thick, rich sound.